Words you don't capitalize in titles

 Title Capitalization Rules

 You’ll capitalize the first word and any proper nouns (names of people, places, and organizations) and titles (e.One of the parts of speech is a preposition, and it is used in every sentence.
 I read How to be Black in a day.Write with Grammarly.
-First Words Of Sentences.
+There are only a few rules of capitalization.

 Capitalization Rules for Title and Words Examples in English - EnglishBix